St. Elsewhere: Allusions, crossovers, and homagesSt. Elsewhere was known for the insertion of several allusions both large and small to classic movies, pop culture, and television events (the latter especially) throughout its run, including other shows that were produced by MTM Enterprises. Some of the more noteworthy allusions have included:

+Awards and nominations

-Awards and nominationsSt.
-Elsewhere won 24 out of 106 award nominations.
+St. Elsewhere won 24 out of 106 award nominations.
 The series garnered 62 Primetime Emmy Award nominations, winning 13 of them.
-Out the thirteen wins, Ed Flanders won once and William Daniels won twice for Outstanding Lead Actor in a Drama Series; Bonnie Bartlett and Doris Roberts each won for Outstanding Supporting Actress in a Drama Series; James Coco won for Outstanding Supporting Actor in a Drama Series; John Masius and Tom Fontana won two awards for Outstanding Writing for a Drama Series and Mark Tinker won for Outstanding Directing for a Drama Series.
+Out of the thirteen wins, Ed Flanders won once and William Daniels won twice for Outstanding Lead Actor in a Drama Series, Bonnie Bartlett and Doris Roberts each won for Outstanding Supporting Actress in a Drama Series, James Coco won for Outstanding Supporting Actor in a Drama Series, John Masius and Tom Fontana won two awards for Outstanding Writing for a Drama Series, and Mark Tinker won for Outstanding Directing for a Drama Series.
 It received five Golden Globe Award nominations, with four of them for Best Television Series – Drama.
 St. Elsewhere received seven TCA Award nominations, winning once for Outstanding Achievement in Drama.
 The series also won three out of four Q Awards.
 Additional accolades include a Peabody Award and People's Choice Award for Favorite New TV Dramatic Program.